supposedly/nutshell/README.md

 These operations don't have to be assigned to variable names beforehand, by the way.
 All of what's described below is perfectly valid if used directly in a transition, just like the "on-the-spot" state-lists mentioned above.

-Note: the precedence rules can be skirted by placing operations in their own single-element statelists such as in `(any-3)*2`.
+Note: The binary operators are left-associative.
+Precedence rules can be skirted by placing operations in their own single-element statelists, like `(any-3)*2`.

+An exclamation mark followed by an expression (as a whole line) will cause the expression's result to be printed: `!(1, 2, 3)-(3, 4)` will print `(1, 2)`, for instance, and `!any` will print the contents of variable `any`.
+This can help in debugging complex, multi-operation variable expressions, should need be.

 #### n * m ("Multiplication")
-Left-associative and not commutative.
+Not commutative.
 Has the highest precedence.
 ```rb
 # Nutshell
 a = (1, 2) * 2  # variable 'times' integer (repeats the variable m times)